RAFBER/Basic-technologies-of-technical-communication/docs/GitHub/GitHub - the basics.md

 To work with GitHub you need to create an account on it.

-# How to create an account on GitHub?
+# How to create an account on the GitHub server?

 * Go to [github.com](https://github.com/) and click *Sign up for GitHub*.